dhh1128/codecraft.co/why.md

   - author: Daniel Hardman
     date: 2013-02-04 21:17:36
     comment: |
       I've been reading some of the later chapters in <em>Start With Why</em>, and I'm encouraged by the story of Gordon Bethune turning around Continental Airlines.
 He seems to have tapped into a latent why that many people at the organization could buy into with all their hearts.
-It's worth noting, however, that he fired 39 of the 60 top executives when he began shaking things up--and that he was able to institute sweeping change from the top down.
+It's worth noting, however, that he fired 39 of the 60 top executives when he began shaking things up &mdash; and that he was able to institute sweeping change from the top down.
 It's not clear to me how it works to do it the other way, from the ground up.
   - author: Trev Harmon
     date: 2013-02-04 21:44:43
     comment: |